Empress Guo (Cao Rui's wife): Regicide and aftermath

 In March 255, Cao Mao made a failed attempt to wrest power.
 When Sima Shi died while at Xuchang, Sima Zhao was at Xuchang as well.
 Cao Mao issued an edict ordering Sima Zhao to remain at Xuchang and that Sima Shi's assistant Fu Gu (傅嘏) return to the capital Luoyang with the main troops.
 However, Sima Zhao returned to Luoyang anyway against edict, and was able to maintain control of the government.
-When southern commander Zhuge Dan made a failed rebellion in 257 Sima Zhao insisted on both the emperor and the empress dowager accompanying him on the campaign against Zhuge Dan.
+When southern commander Zhuge Dan made a failed rebellion in 257, Sima Zhao insisted on both the emperor and the empress dowager accompanying him on the campaign against Zhuge Dan.
 Sima Zhao cited examples of past Emperors going to war and that Cao Mao would inspire the troops but, facing a lengthy (ten months as it would turn out) war, Sima Zhao was keeping both the youth and the Dowager away from the capital where they might help to cause trouble and under his control.

 With Zhuge Dan's defeat, Sima Zhao's power grew, rising to Chancellor while Cao Mao won admirers as he came of age though he was open with his discontent towards his controller.
 There is no reference to the acts of Empress Dowager Guo herself during Cao Mao's reign including if she had any part in the plot following Sima Shi's death.
-On the 2nd June 260, Cao Mao visited the Dowager to inform her of his intent as he tried to start a coup d'état himself with the imperial guards loyal to him, and after initial successes near the palace, was nevertheless killed in battle.
-Having committed regicide, Sima Zhao engaged in damage control: on the same day as Cao Mao's death, an edict from the Empress Dowager came out, either Empress Dowager Guo was forced to issue it or as historians Carl Leban and Albert Dien argue, Sima Zhao engaged in an "outragous fabrication".
+On 2nd June 260, Cao Mao visited the Dowager to inform her of his intent as he tried to start a coup d'état himself with the imperial guards loyal to him, and after initial successes near the palace, was nevertheless killed in battle.
+Having committed regicide, Sima Zhao engaged in damage control: on the same day as Cao Mao's death, an edict from the Empress Dowager came out; either Empress Dowager Guo was forced to issue it or as historians Carl Leban and Albert Dien argue, Sima Zhao engaged in an "outrageous fabrication".
 In this fabrication, a story is told of how the Dowager feared for her life from the debauched and unfillal Cao Mao, that she had wanted to depose the Emperor but Sima Zhao had held her back until Cao Mao, after shooting at her and poisoning her failed, led forces to kill her.
 She demanded that he be buried as a commoner, allowing Sima Zhao to restore him to a proper burial as a king a few days later.
 "She" would also publicize Sima Zhao refusing honours that he had been offered just before Cao Mao's coup and, though she cleared Cheng Ji of treason, accepted Sima Zhao's request (as a woman unfit to understand these things) to have Cheng Ji executed for the regicide of Cao Mao.